EDS-Bioinformatics-Laboratory/ansible/README.md

 - Visual Studio Code

 _Notes:_
-- VScode can run from the commandline: ``code &``
+- VScode can run from the commandline: ``code`` or ``vscode``

+- When you start VScode for the first time, then pay attention to any message in VSCode.
+You may be asked to update certain parts.

 - It still does not fully function.
 In particular the extension synchronization and copilot.
 I am working on this.

-- It will ask you to choose a password for new keyring
+- It will ask you to choose a password for new keyring: use your mydre password.

 - If you want to use the same extensions as you have on your Windows/MacOS, then enable syncrhonization in VSCode.
 Alternatively, install the extensions manually.
 To enable synchronization:
 	- go to Settings Sync (ctrl-shift-p)

 	- Click on Backup and Sync Settings

-	- Sign in to your github or microsoft account
+	- Sign in to your github (or microsoft) account

-	- At this moment it does not seem to sync the extensions
+	- At this moment it does not seem to sync the extensions.
+However, you can install extensions from the vscode menu.

-	- I did not manage to connect to my (paid) co-pilot account although I was logged in with my github account.
+	- Copilot is installed and you can login to your own copilot account.
+But at this moment it does not work because it is missing a language model.